speedcontrol/nodecg-speedcontrol/READMES/EditMode.md

 So!
 You've defined the look & feel of your overlay with player-panels, logos, and everything!
-You should at this stage have a HTML document with everything you need, so now it's time to learn how to design your HTML to take edit-mode into account!
+You should at this stage have a HTML document with everything you need, so now it's time to learn how to design your HTML to take edit-mode into account! the recommended workflow is to first create your overlay with all the items that you want (Logos, Gamefeeds, Webcam areas, Player panels etc), and then use Edit Mode to position every single item on the overlay.
+This should be prepared before the marathon.

 ## What your overlay HAS to contain to make Edit mode work